tam7t/cautious-pancake/README.md

 	}()
 	for {
 		f.Fuzz(&p0)

 		fixtures.YesMaybePanic(p0)

 	}
 }
---
--- (YesManipulate)
-...
 ```

-If you run the generated code for `YesMaybePanic` you will quickly get the following output:
+If you run the generated code you will quickly get:
 ```
 found panic bad input
 p0: 10